 For over 10 years, Granite Recovery Centers has been helping people throughout New Hampshire, and New England at large overcome alcohol and drug addictions.
 By combining medical treatments and clinical psychotherapies with a comprehensive 12-step curriculum, Granite Recovery has helped countless individuals live their best and healthiest lives.

 For those who have become dependent on Wellbutrin, detox support is available.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 If you’re interested in learning more about Wellbutrin use disorder and breaking the cycle, reach out to Granite Recovery Centers today.
 Sobriety is within your grasp, and holding on just requires a bit of support.